geekodour/gitpushblog/README.md

 This right now probably has 0 SEO optimizations. will have to look into that too, right now just making sure that this atleast 'just works'.
-- Also, `npm install` takes a while, mainly to download the postcss libraries, any alternatives?

 ## Quick Start
 - `fork` this repository